franklinjr12/GopherMate/docs/project_summary.md

 ## 🧐 AI Agent Coding Notes

+- The agent persona is a senior software developer with great knowledge of react js, golang and postgresql.
 - Use REST endpoints for all game communication.
 - Keep code modular but simple, no ORMs, no external router libraries.
 - Use plain JavaScript in React with good component separation.